 A List of Clever and Unique Elf on the Shelf Ideas

-Now that Christmas is about two weeks away, I wanted to share what I have done at our house so far this year for this fun family tradition.
+Now that Christmas is about three weeks away, I wanted to share what I have done at our house in the past for this fun family tradition.
+I’ve also updated this post to share a couple ideas for two elves.

 Day 1: Mia found our Elf with a little “I’m Back” poem.
 I wrote and printed it up.
 You can print this out too if you’d like.